FAQs

 Can my child miss school for an appointment?

-Yes, we provide an excused absence note if a child misses school.
-Teachers and schools support parents in caring for their child’s mental and behavioral health.
-Mental health care is health care.
-We encourage parents to talk to their child’s teacher or campus counselor for tips about the best time of day to miss school for an appointment.
-They can help guide parents in deciding what classes/periods are least crucial if the child misses (For example: lunch, co-curr, or advisory periods).
+Yes, we provide an excused absence note if your child misses school.
+Teachers and schools understand the importance of supporting a child’s mental and behavioral health.
+We encourage parents to consult their child’s teacher or school counselor for advice on the best time of day to schedule an appointment.
+They can help identify which classes or periods might be less critical to miss, such as lunch, electives, or advisory periods.

 No Surprises Act